FlowSteer: Conditioning Flow Field for Consistent Image Restoration: Experiments

 \subsection{Comparisons}

-We compare the restoration capability of FlowSteer with other flow models: OT-ODE~\cite{pokle2024_OTODE}, D-Flow~\cite{ben2024_dflow}, Flow-Priors~\cite{zhang2024_flowpriors}, and PNP-Flow~\cite{martin2024pnpflow}.
+We compare the restoration capability of FlowSteer with other flow models: OT-ODE~\cite{pokle2024_OTODE}, D-Flow~\cite{ben2024_dflow}, Flow-Priors~\cite{zhang2024_flowpriors}, FlowChef~\cite{patel2024flowchef}, and PNP-Flow~\cite{martin2024pnpflow}.
 These methods induce a fidelity update in each step and, therefore, result in higher artifacts in the final restoration.
 To reproduce PNP-Flow~\cite{martin2024pnpflow}, we use the separate flow models for humans and animals as provided by the authors.
 However, for our method, we use \textit{the same flux model for all types of data}, and show that a large pretrained T2I model, such as Flux, can be steered for faithful image restoration.

 Since models with an inversion-reconstruction pipeline have not been used for image restoration, we reproduce RF-Edit~\cite{wang2024_RFEdit}, tune the corresponding $(\gamma, \zeta)$ parameters through a grid-search, and keep them constant throughout the test data.
 This baseline demonstrates that implicit conditioning loses the identity of the image, and that FlowSteer can achieve high pixel-level fidelity while maintaining a high visual quality.
+Refer supplementary for more details.

 \textbf{Fidelity and Perceptual quality.} FlowSteer preserves the perceptual qualities of the pre-trained T2I flux model (such as rich colors, fine details, and textures), while also achieving a high pixel-level fidelity with the degraded measurement.
 It enhances degraded details, without losing the identity of the subject.
 In the qualitative results of Figure \ref{fig:qualitative_comparison}, we see that characteristic facial features, whiskers, teeth,fur ...etc are enhanced, without changing the identity of the subject.
 This is reflected quantitatively in Table \ref{tab:baselines}.